phil-opp/blog_os/blog/content/first-edition/posts/07-remap-the-kernel/index.md

 … and it fails with a boot loop.

 ### Debugging
-A QEMU boot loop indicates that some CPU exception occured.
+A QEMU boot loop indicates that some CPU exception occurred.
 We can see all thrown CPU exception by starting QEMU with `-d int` (as described [here][qemu debugging]):

 [qemu debugging]: ./first-edition/posts/03-set-up-rust/index.md#debugging